Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Methodologies

 \subsection{Markov Chain Monte Carlo specifications}

 We summarize MS-SRE, MS-MCAR, MS-OH models in Table \ref{tab:topdownmodels}.
 To implement these three models, we adopt the Metropolis-within-Gibbs Markov Chain Monte Carlo (MCMC) algorithm to sample from the posterior.
-Relatively flat priors are given for all of the parameters in these models.
-Specifications of the hyperparameters will be deferred to Section 4.
+Relatively flat priors are given for all of the parameters in these models (see Section 2.3).
 The update of $\phi$ (in MS-SRE and MS-OH models), $\rho$, and $\tau$ (in MS-MCAR model) require Metropolis-Hastings steps.
+See Appendix B for the derivations of the full-conditional distributions and the details on the Metropolis-Hastings steps.
 For the simulation study in Section 4, the three new models will be compared based on prediction performance and computational efficiency.
-We will generate 5,000 samples and discard the first 1,000 as burn-in for simulation.
+We will generate 2,000 samples and discard the first 1,000 as burn-in for simulation.
 The models are implemented for the analysis of the Texas blood test monitoring data obtained from the Dartmouth Atlas Study in Section 5, where 10,000 samples will be generated with the first 2,000 discarded for burn-in.

+We make use of trace plots, effective sample size and Gelman Rubin diagnostics in Appendix C. In general, the length of the MCMC should be chosen based on the convergence of the MCMC and the effective sample size.
+Our metrics (i.e., trace plots and Gelman Rubin diagnostics) suggested convergence after 1000 replicates, and the effective sample size was consistently around 1000 when running the sampler for another 1000 iterations.
+We suggest running the MCMC long enough to obtain an effective sample size on the order of 1000, but in general, the larger the effective sample size the better.
+Thus, for our simulation study, which included 100 independent replicate datasets, we chose a reasonable length of 2,000 iterations, which took 18 days to run.
+Since the real-data analysis did not require the time costly choice of 100 independent runs, we chose a larger length of 10,000.